-This is the latest edition of a weekly look at the current ACC standings and corresponding team performances, focusing on the teams that are playing better or worse than their records might indicate.
-We will also delve into some advanced metrics to find a few interesting team or player stats and trends.
-Finally, we will forecast how the final standings may look, and what that means for ACC schools’ postseason aspirations.
+Here is the latest edition of our weekly look at the current ACC standings and team performances, where we focus on which teams are playing better or worse than their records might indicate.
+Each week we delve into the advanced metrics to find a few interesting teams, player statistics and trends.
+This week we consider which of the Four Factors are most important to winning in the ACC on a team-by-team basis.
+Finally, we will forecast how the final standings may look and what that means for ACC schools’ postseason aspirations.

 Note: All numbers are current for games played through Wednesday, February 17th.